Annayum Rasoolum: Critical reaction

 Smitha of Filmibeat described the film as "realistic, refreshingly heart warming and a simple love story narrated in the most fantastic manner", and stated: "the story as such is not a novel plot, but it is the narration and the treatment which needs a standing ovation.
 Regular day-to-day events and happenings are encapsuled in a beautiful way making the entire experience very enjoyable and memorable.
 She praised the direction, cinematography, music, and the performances of every cast but criticized the film's running time.

 The New Indian Express's Anil R. Nair called it a "refreshingly heartwarming simple romantic tale".
-According to him, the "perfect casting and synchronized sound recording make the movie more realistic" and lauded the performance of Faasil.
+According to him, the "perfect casting and synchronized sound recording make the movie more realistic" and lauded the performance of Fahadh.
 Nair said: "the story is not new, but the narration deserves a standing ovation" for that he praised Echikanam's "brilliant screenplay" and Neelakhandan's "excellent shots", and also the songs—"Kandu Randu Kannu" and "Kaayalinarike".
 However he suggested a tight editing could have been "made the movie more appealing".